MelvynHoo/Techvalore/README.md

 Github website link: https://melvynhoo.github.io/Techvalore/

 # About Techvalore
-This project is about ecommerce that aims towards tech enthusiast that like hardware technology and accessories.
+This project show a concept about an ecommerce website that aims towards tech enthusiast that like hardware technology and accessories.
 Where user can browse through different product to their likings.

 # Design Process
 This website is to show that how user can explore within it.